mcrojo/iFunMed/README.md

 ### 1. Annotation Model

-Let's say that out of the 5 annotations, we are only interested in the fifth annotation (`A5`). `anno.iFunMed` will be a 500x2 annotation matrix where the first column represents the intercept (all ones) and the second column if the `A5` binary annotation information.
+Let's say that out of the 5 annotations, we are only interested in the fifth annotation (`A5`). `anno.iFunMed` will be a 500x2 annotation matrix where the first column represents the intercept (all ones) and the second column is the `A5` binary annotation information.
 Then, we fit the model in a two step fashion with the functions `vemDirectSS` and `vemMedSS`.

 ```